ParmarHarsh/ParmarHarsh/README.md

 - 👋 Hi, I’m @ParmarHarsh
-- 👀 I’m interested in Computer Science, Game Developement and Ethical Hacking.
+- 👀 I’m interested in Computer Science, Game Developement and AI.
 - 🌱 I’m currently learning B.Sc.
 (Hons.) in Computer Science from York University, CA.
 - 💞️ I’m looking to collaborate on aspects that contain my learnings outcomes.
 - 📫 How to reach me: hmparmar875@gmail.com